-After making enquiries, we will inform you in writing of the decision it has made.
+After making these enquiries, we'll inform you in writing of the decision we've made.
 The letter will say:

-This is the final category that needs to be investigated following a homeless application.
-If you do not have a local connection to Selby district, we may not have any duty to assist you in your homeless situation.
-Should this be the case, we will make referral to a local authority where you have a local connection.
+This is the final category that needs to be investigated following a full homeless application and a duty decision needing to be made.
+If you don't have a local connection to Selby district, we may not have any duty to assist you in your homeless situation.
+Should this be the case, we'll make referral to a local authority where you have a local connection.

-Once a full assessment has been carried out you will be notified in writing of the outcome and informed whether or not we have a duty to provide you with long term or temporary accommodation.
+Once a full assessment has been carried out you'll be notified in writing of the outcome and informed whether or not we have a duty to provide you with long term or temporary accommodation.